robertstef/Firelounge/README.md

 ## About the Project
 - FireLounge is an application that allows developers to quickly create, connect and manage their Firebase applications.
-Specifically, its allows users to run SQL style queries to perform CRUD operations on Firebase RealTime databases.
+Specifically, it allows users to run SQL style queries to perform CRUD operations on Firebase RealTime databases.

 ## Usage